jackw01/led-control/README.md

 Returns the instantaneous value of a 1Hz pulse wave of the specified duty cycle (range 0 to 1) at time `t`.

 #### `plasma_sines_octave(x, y, t, octaves, temporal_freq_persistence, amplitude_persistence)`
-Custom optimized "plasma" implementation that essentially returns a sum of several octaves of sinusoid-based waveforms.
+Custom optimized "plasma" implementation that returns a sum of several octaves of sinusoid-based waveforms.
 This creates more detailed and better looking plasma effects than simpler implementations.
 For each successive octave, the spatial frequency of the wave is multiplied by 2, the temporal frequency (how fast the wave changes with time) is multiplied by `temporal_freq_persistence`, and the amplitude is multiplied by `amplitude_persistence`.
 Returns a value from 0 to 1. `octaves` must be an integer.
+See the usage notes below.

 #### `perlin_noise_3d(x, y, z)`
 Standard 3D perlin noise.
 Use time as one of the arguments to make the noise vary with time.
 Returns a value from 0 to 1.